Kirilliriks/BoosterCore/README.md

 # BoosterCore
 Custom minecraft server core beta 1.4_01

-Original source code copyright Mojang
+Original source code belongs to Mojang

 ---
 The development of this core is just my hobby.